cristianoliveira/ergo/README.md

 This project is under development but it's already usable.
 Feel free to give me feedback and opening issues.
 Suggestions and contributions are welcome. :)

+## Why?

+When dealing with multiple apps locally is really annoyoing have to remember each port that represent each service.
+So I wanted a simple way to give a proper local domain for each app.
+Ergos comes to solve this simple problem.

+It's not aim to be fancy.
+It solve this problem and nothing else.
+Do you want a web interface?
+You can either try other projects or create it on top of ergo's interface.
+That's the magic of the unix philosophy, composition. :D

 ## Installation

 ```